p0dyakov/lab-01-market-product-and-git/docs/roles-and-skills.md

 System architects design the overall structure and high-level design of the system.
 For Telegram, they decide on architectural patterns (microservices, event-driven architecture), choose technologies and frameworks, design how services communicate with each other, and plan for scalability and fault tolerance.
 They create architectural diagrams, document design decisions, and provide guidance to the development team on how to implement features within the system.

 ## Common skills across roles

+Building and maintaining a system like Telegram requires a broad set of technical skills that are shared across multiple roles.
+These skills span programming languages, distributed systems design, infrastructure management, and security practices.

 ### Programming Languages
 - C++ (core Telegram server implementation)